 So these are your keywords:

-Make sure Google and Bing understand those things and you are going to rank for potential Patients in your area.
+In the steps above we have already covered how to make sure Google and Bing understand those things so you are going to rank for potential patients in your area.
 You don't need to research if people actually search these and how many times a month they search them.
-In any population people want Podiatric Treatments.
+In any population people want podiatric treatments.
 You just need to make sure you are ranking in your geographical area.